EskimoDirka/D3-Goblin-Farming-Assistant/README.md

 - When you start a new game Northern Highlands button on the overlay will be displayed as orange as a reminder that's where you need to teleport to next if using the overlay.
 If you're using the hotkey, then don't worry about it, it will teleport you there when you press number 1.
 The next location that you will need to teleport to will be displayed as orange in the overlay and your current location will always be displayed as a green button.
 - Number 2 is used to run the Exit Game function which does auto repair/salvage and also stashes any Gibbering Gemstones from your inventory to your stash.
 There will be a confirmation window to ensure exiting of Diablo.
 These will need to be adjusted depending on where you store these or comment it out
 - It has 3 different combat loops depending on which character you're using to farm.
 Monk, Demon Hunter, and Witch Doctor.
 All skills and skill placements on the action bar are listed below if you want an out-of-the-box experience for farming.
 It will automatically cast skills and for the Witch Doctor, it will scan if your Hex needs to be cast and auto cast so no need for any timers.
 It will also stop chicken mode to allow for clean teleports
+- It also automatically scans which character you're using and uses that combat function so no need to change anything when swapping characters
 - The hotkey by default for combat is the tilde key "`".
 For the Xbox 360 S controller, its the left trigger.
 - The Up arrow spams right mouse click & alt + ` will spam left mouse click